Knox White Paper

 - Ease of deployment: DualDAR leverages the in-built Android FBE framework and builds additional layers of security on top of this framework.
-This solution is available on devices that use a Knox Workspace in PO mode as well as fully managed devices that include a PO mode.
+This solution is available on devices that use a Work container in PO mode as well as fully managed devices that include a PO mode.
 For more information on configuring this solution for your supported device, see the DualDAR architecture page.

 - Customize the second layer of encryption: DualDAR allows IT admins to implement third party encryption solutions at the inner layer of encryption.
 This freedom of implementation means IT admins can use and configure any third party cryptographic modules, including solutions that meet FIPS 140 certification criteria.

 - Flexible deployment methods: IT admins can implement and configure DualDAR on all kinds of devices, including BYOD and company-issued devices.
 Whether the device uses a Work container in PO mode or is a fully managed device that includes a PO mode, DualDAR is compatible with both models.
 This flexibility means IT admins can use this superior data security solution on a wide variety of devices within their enterprise.

 For more information on DualDAR and its unique design, see the DualDAR architecture page.